"a dazed condition, state of being stunned or confused," 1825, from daze (v.).

-early 14c., dasen, perhaps from Old Norse *dasa (compare dasask "to become weary," with reflexive suffix -sk).
+late 14c., dasen, "be stunned; make bewildered," perhaps from Old Norse *dasa (compare dasask "to become weary," with reflexive suffix -sk).
 Or perhaps from Middle Dutch dasen "act silly."
-Perhaps originally "to make weary with cold," which is the sense of Icelandic dasask (from the Old Norse word).
+Perhaps originally "to make weary with cold" (a sense in English from c.
+1400), which is the sense of Icelandic dasask (from the Old Norse word).
 Related: Dazed.

 Web design and development by MaoningTech.